DanAlexMorton/NaughtsAndCrosses/README.md

 - Do you want to play again functionality.

-If I was to spend more time I would add additional tests to take into account if the player chooses an already chosen square.
+If I was to spend more time I would also add additional tests to take into account if the player chooses an already chosen square.